-A research project evaluating Acceptance & Commitment Therapy (ACT) for parents of individuals with autism
+A research project evaluating Acceptance & Commitment Therapy (ACT) for parents of autistic people.

 What is the project about?

-Mothers and fathers of children, youth and adults with autism.
+Mothers and fathers of autistic children, youth and adults.
 Fluency in English was required.

 What did participation involve?